 - Best Bang for the BuckWen 2.1-Amp 6-Inch Bench GrinderCheck Latest Price

-Whether it’s mowing the lawn or chiseling some wood, many household and DIY projects require bladed tools or machines.
-At some point, you’ll need to sharpen those blades or remove rust and corrosion from a steel tool.
-That’s where a bench grinder shines.
+Whether it’s mowing the lawn or chiseling some wood, many household and DIY projects require the use of a bladed hand tool or power tool.
+At some point, you’ll need to sharpen those blades—or you’ll need to remove rust and corrosion, whether on the blade or elsewhere.
+Those are the instances in which a bench grinder proves its utility.

 The best bench grinders sharpen steel and remove rust much more quickly than an old-fashioned whetstone, and without significantly less effort.
 Bench grinders typically feature two grinding wheels, often with different grits.
 On many models, the grinding wheels can be swapped out for metal brush wheels— a boon when cleaning metal connectors and spark plugs—or for buffing wheels, designed for putting a fine shine on metal or plastic surfaces.